Kiana-Jahanshid/PyDeploy/5_FastAPI_Docker/README.md

 # GOAL
 ## Create Docker for FastAPI :
-here we want to run a FastAPI project in docker (not in our os ) or virtual machine . but we didnt find a vm for FastAPI (in ducker hub).
+here we want to run a FastAPI project in docker (not in our os ) or virtual machine . but we didn't find a vm for FastAPI (in ducker hub).
 SO we should create a docker for it

 --------------------------------